 Temporal arteritis is a condition in which the temporal arteries, which supply blood to the head and brain, become inflamed or damaged.
 It is also known as cranial arteritis or giant cell arteritis.
-Although this condition usually occurs in the temporal arteries, temporal arteritis can occur in almost any medium to large artery in the body.
+Although this condition usually occurs in the temporal arteries, it can occur in almost any medium to large artery in the body.

-Symptoms of temporal arteritis can include:
+The symptoms of temporal arteritis can include:

 Temporal arteritis cannot be cured.
 Therefore, the goal of treatment is to minimize tissue damage that can occur due to inadequate blood flow caused by the condition.

 If temporal arteritis is suspected, treatment should begin immediately, even if test results haven’t yet confirmed the diagnosis.
 If this diagnosis is suspected and the results are pending, your doctor may prescribe oral corticosteroids.
 Corticosteroids can increase your risk of developing certain medical conditions, such as: